wandyezj/wandyezj.github.io/docs/_posts/2022-09-02-software-team-documentation.md

     - What is expected in Code Review?
     - How is the code deployed?
     - How do I learn to use the tools used by the project?
-- Where should I ask questions
+- Where should I ask questions?
 - Who should I contact for specific questions?
 - What dependencies does the project have?
     - Important from a security perspective when those dependencies need to be updated.